|

 on April 26, 2002.

-LONDON - Until the deaths last week of four Canadian
+Until the deaths last week of four Canadian

 soldiers accidentally killed by a U.S. warplane in